 A little while back we shared with you our best guesses on where in the world the next world record largemouth bass would be caught.
-Today we're going to share our best guesses for another iconic bass record, the world record smallmouth bass as recognized by the International Game Fish Association.
+Today we're going to share our best guesses for another iconic freshwater fishing record, the all-tackle world record smallmouth bass as recognized by the International Game Fish Association.

 1. Dworshak Reservoir, Idaho

 This reservoir produced the state record Idaho smallmouth back in 200 (a 9-pound, 11-ouncer) and it is quickly becoming known as a smallmouth bass fishing hotspot.
 It also produced a 9.5-pound smallie in 2016 that was subsequently released alive to grow some more.

 Every year this body of water produces 8-pounders for many a lucky angler.
 It may be only a matter of time before a record fish is pulled from these waters.

 This body of water is below the dam on the Tennessee River.
 The main reason it is on the list?
 A 10-pound, 8-ounce giant pulled from its waters back in October 1950.
 This and another 10-8 are the closest contenders to the Hayes catch in fishing records.